 At community colleges, Shibley added, many students have to balance an academic workload and jobs; they don’t have time to occupy the quad or save the trees.
-Which makes Van Tuinen unique.
+That makes Van Tuinen unique.

 And it makes the Modesto Junior College policy all that much harder to understand.
-It’s 2013 – college staff should understand the sanctity of free speech.
-Instead, they only saw procedures set out in overly nuanced language burped out of committee based on bland advice from an academic league.
+It’s 2013; college staff members should understand the sanctity of free speech.
+Instead, they only saw procedures set out in overly nuanced language that was burped out of committee and based on bland advice from an academic league.
 Oddly, it seems the policy’s goal was to avoid controversy, not accommodate the exchange of ideas.

-Amazingly, college brass still hasn’t figured out that they cannot win this case because their policies step on First Amendment rights.
+Amazingly, college administrators still haven’t figured out that they cannot win this case because their policies step on First Amendment rights.
 And yes, they are running a college.

 Van Tuinen told me he found out about the free speech zone about a week before U.S. Constitution Day.
 He said he had hoped he would be able to distribute copies of the Constitution, provided by The Heritage Foundation, without interference but brought along a camera just in case.